-Similar to astrophotography, Milky Way photography focuses on capturing images of the Milky Way in the night sky.
+Similar to space photography, Milky Way photography focuses on capturing images of the Milky Way in the night sky.
 Challenging low light conditions mean photographers need a bit of experience with setting up wide-angle camera lenses to collect as much light as they can in a single exposure.
 Tripods can also be useful to stabilize a shot when making use of long exposure settings.
 Remote shutters help capture these types of photographs effectively as well.

-A bit of research into what type of weather conditions are required, as well as figuring out when and where is best to shoot will go a long way in ensuring that the images capture the Milky Way successfully.
+A bit of research into what type of weather conditions are required, as well as figuring out when and where it is best to shoot will go a long way in ensuring that the images capture the Milky Way successfully.

-Stemming from the minimalist art movement of the 1950s, this type of photography encourages artistic simplicity.
+Stemming from the minimalist art movement of the 1950s, minimalist photography encourages artistic simplicity.
 Shots typically incorporate natural landscapes or scenes as the main focus, often captured at sunrise, in the early morning, or under the darkness of night when not many people are active.
 Images give off a sense of barrenness or emptiness, showcasing the neatness and simplicity of using limited elements in the shot’s composition.

 Closely related to family photography, newborn photography focuses specifically on capturing images of newborn babies.
 This type of photography can include the parent(s), but can also capture the child alone in a cozy or cute setting.